 The world is in a constant process of being split up, claimed, and split up again.
 Registry research exposes you to important information about past owners.

-Registry research involves browsing public and private documents available through commissioning offices, libraries, or agencies.
-Witness statements and neighbor testimonies can also be used if there is a lack of documentation.
+Registry research involves browsing public and private documents from commissioning offices, libraries, or agencies.
+Witness statements and neighbor testimonies can also be used if there is a need for more documentation.

 Draft of the Deed

-Just like an essay needs to go through a few steps before being finalized, so too does a deed need a draft.
+Just like an essay needs to go through a few steps before being finalized, a deed also needs a draft.
 The deed draft is written out after the research step is completed, outlining boundary lines as accurately as possible.

 Mistakes can still happen, of course, which makes the deed useful for providing intent.
 When you put your best foot forward, you’re more likely to be given the benefit of the doubt if something goes wrong.

-Reconnaissance is the physical task of going through the property and marking every foot, corner, and landmark involved.
+Reconnaissance involves going through the property and marking every foot, corner, and landmark involved.
 This surveillance will ensure that the map and the deed are as accurate as possible.

-Wooden stacks, flags, or tape mark boundaries visibly.
+Wooden sticks, flags, or tape mark boundaries visibly.
 These are often brightly colored to stand out against foliage.